 Equipment:

 We're going to need a large sauté pan- I like my cast iron skillet, but if you want a bit more cushion space for stirring a dutch oven would be a great choice too.
-Other than that you only need a knife, cutting board, measuring stuff (or your heart), and a spatula.
+Other than that you only need a knife, cutting board, measuring stuff (or your heart), and a spatula or something to stir with.

 How to make this savory side: